How to use Family Safety in Windows 8 to monitor your kids activities

 3. Now, you can either set up a Microsoft Account using your children’s email ID or you can set up a Local Account for your kid to access the Windows 8 PC.

-5. Now, click the check box to enable Family Safety feature.
+5. Now, click the checkbox to enable the Family Safety feature.

 6. The account is now ready to use with the default Family Safety settings and features.

-You can also change the account safety preferences, if you are looking for more secure environment for your kid.
+You can also change the account safety preferences if you are looking for a more secure environment for your kid.
 Some of the features which can be used to do so are:

-Windows Store and Games Restrictions: You can also decide the usage of Windows Store and Games for you kids.
-It allows you to control the types of app which your kid can download from Windows Store and Games which he/she will play depending on the game rating.
+Windows Store and Games Restrictions: You can also decide the usage of Windows Store and Games for your kids.
+It allows you to control the types of the app which your kid can download from the Windows Store and Games which he/she will play depending on the game rating.

 App Restrictions: It allows you to decide which apps and programs will be available for your kid to use on his account.
-You can restrict applications which are not of their use by un-checking them from the list of installed apps available there.
+You can restrict applications that are not of their use by unchecking them from the list of installed apps available there.

 The activity reports will be generated separately for each account and you can check them by selecting that particular account and clicking on View Activity Reports option available inside it.